duongtd23/PQTLS/README.md

 load IFF/inv2.cafe .
 ```

-Moving to the Hybrid TLS protocol, similarly, you can run the proof score of
+Moving to the Hybrid TLS protocol, similarly, you can run the proof of
-`inv2` in the case client authentication is not requested by the following commands:
+`inv0` in the case client authentication is not requested by the following commands:

 ```
 maude -allow-files path-to-CafeInMaude/src/cafeInMaude.maude